BerkBasat/Investex/README.md

 # Investex
-An investment website being developed with .Net Core 6
+An investment website currently being developed with .Net Core 6 (IN EARLY-DEVELOPMENT)